Chrolo/god_bot/README.md

 The beginnings of an IRC bot.
 It's based off [PIRCbotx](https://github.com/TheLQ/pircbotx/) and maybe someday it'll be useful to have in fansub channels.

 ## How can I use it?
 Clone and build this.
-You'll need Maven.
+You'll need Maven:
+- mvn validate clean compile assembly:single
+- java -jar target/god_bot-0.0.1-jar-with-dependencies.jar

 You'll also need to put your config into 'config/settings.ini'.
 See the example for, you know, an example.